billycarter91/G-Code-Input-and-Formatting-Utility/README.md

 # G-Code Input and Formatting Utility
-Just copy the gCodeInputAndFormatting.h into your project.
+Just copy the gCodeInputAndFormatting.h into your project and #include "gCodeInputAndFormatting.h" to use the functions.
 Functions:

 ------------------------------------------------------------------